wangpy/google-play-android-publisher-plugin/README.md

 If you have already uploaded an app to the alpha track (for example), you can later use Jenkins to re-assign that version to the beta or production release track.

 Under the "Build" section of the job configuration, add the "Move Android apps to a different release track" build step and configure the new release track.
+By setting the rollout percentage to 0%, you have the option of creating a draft release — i.e. the app files are assigned to a new release track, but not yet made available to users.

 You can tell Jenkins **which** version codes should be moved by either entering the values directly, or by providing AAB or APK files, from which the plugin will read the application ID and version codes for you.